Dennis Miller: The Dennis Miller Show

 After it was announced that Miller would start his own show, he was a guest on The Tonight Show Starring Johnny Carson.
 Carson offered him some advice while reflecting on his own 30-year career from which he was retiring in May 1992.
 In preparation, Miller sharpened his interviewing skills by practicing on the show's stage hands.
 He felt that the secret to interviewing well was listening to the guest rather than trying to set up jokes while the guest is talking.
 As the date for the show's opening approached, Miller told an interviewer that he was both thrilled and "scared shitless" by the opportunity.
 He saw Carson's approach as the standard but hoped to be original.

 In 1992, Miller began hosting his eponymous late-night talk show.
 Syndication lasted seven months.
 Launched in January 1992, it was an attempt by syndicator Tribune Entertainment to carve out a niche in the late-night television landscape after Carson's retirement from The Tonight Show that May and his replacement by Jay Leno.
 Bob Odenkirk and Norm Macdonald served as writers for the show.
 The Dennis Miller Show failed to build a significant audience and was cancelled in July.

 Dennis Miller Live

 Beginning in 1994, Miller hosted Dennis Miller Live, a half-hour talk show on HBO.
 The show was taped at CBS Television City on the same stage where The Price Is Right is taped.
 It utilized a small set, sparse lighting, no band and Miller speaking to the largely-unseen studio audience from a darkened stage.

-Miller hosted one guest per show, with whom he discussed the topic of the day.
+Miller usually hosted one guest per show, with whom he discussed the topic of the day.
 Early on, guests were all interviewed live via satellite, but soon most appeared live in the studio.
-Miller and his writing staff won five Emmy Awards during the show's run, which aired 215 episodes over nine years.
+Miller and his writing staff won five Primetime Emmy Awards during the show's run, which aired 215 episodes over nine years.
 HBO cancelled the show in 2002.